Dweej-Patel/Networking-Projects/programming_a1_p2/README.txt

                    send a request to the server and cache the received body if code is 200.
 Time stamp is always appended to front of cached files.

-    Side note: I will continuously check readability and if readable we will continue with processing for receiving from the server or client.
+    Side note: I will continuously check readability and if readable I will continue with processing for receiving information the server or client.
 I also implemented a timer mechanism where if not readable in allocated time I will just move on to processing.

-**EXTRA CREDIT**

-    Implemented both the favicon.ico and multithreading.

-    favicon.ico: Maintained a queue to store domains associated with index.html file.
-                 When a favicon.ico is encountered pop the domain from the queue and request the favicon.ico file from the popped domain.

-    Multithreading: Used the threading module that comes with python.
-Every time a client is accepted to create a new thread to process that client.
-(I print to the terminal when a new thread is created and when a thread ends.)
-The new thread is called on the workmythread function I implemented so that all client processes are controlled by the function.
-I also implemented thread locking for writing files to cache.
-I will lock threads when one thread is writing and another thread is concurrently trying to check if the file exists.
-Please check the output in the terminal that will indicate the current processes and associated threads.